lifting-bits/mcsema/docs/AddingNewTests.md

 Translation is correct if the following hold:

-* Mcsema exits cleanly while translating the binary (e.g. exit code 0).
+* McSema exits cleanly while translating the binary (e.g. exit code 0).
 * The translated bitcode is emitted to a file.
 * The bitcode can be re-built to a translated executable.
 * The translated executable produces identical output (both on stdin and stderr) as the original.